stanford-crfm/levanter/docs/Levanter-1.0-Release.md

 ```

 ## Training a GPT2-nano
-As a kind of hello world, here's how you can train a GPT-2 "nano"-sized model on the small [WikiText-103](https://blog.einstein.ai/the-wikitext-long-term-dependency-language-modeling-dataset/) dataset:
+As a kind of hello world, here's how you can train a GPT-2 "nano-sized" model on the small [WikiText-103](https://blog.einstein.ai/the-wikitext-long-term-dependency-language-modeling-dataset/) dataset:

 ```bash
 python -m levanter.main.train_lm --config_path config/gpt2_nano.yaml